aabdelmohsen/spark-kafka-hive/README.md

 # Spark Streaming integration with Kafka and Hive
-This project helps you to understand how to create Spark Direct Stream to read web requests log data messages from Apache Kafka and save the messages as records inside Hive table
+This project created by using Apache Spark Direct Stream to read web requests logs data as messages from Apache Kafka and store them inside Apache Hive table

 ## About the data